dpriskorn/riksdagen_sentences/README.md

 The advantage of such a dataset is huge from a language perspective.
 The sentences contain valuable information about what is going on in society.
+They contain a lot of words, phrases and idioms which are highly valuable to anyone interested in the language.
-They contain a lot of new words which enter the language via political dialogue or written documents from institutions in the Swedish state .
+The 600k documents to be analyzed contains a lot of political dialogue and written documents from institutions in the Swedish state.

 Keywords: NLP, data science, open data, swedish, open government data, riksdagen, sweden, API